blocky/attestation-service-examples/hello_world_on_chain/README.md

 been signed by the enclave attested application public key of the Blocky AS server and parse out the attested function output.

-The first step in that process, is to set the enclave attested application public key, used to sign transitive attestations, in contract memory.
+The first step in that process is to set the enclave attested application public key, used to sign transitive attestations, in contract memory.
 We do this by calling the `setTASigningKeyAddress` function: